szstonelee/gointernal/readme.md

 	}
 ```

-If h not save the real value, it can not assert sucessuflly for the interface coolor.
+If h does not hold the copy of real value with the type struct of someThing,

+it can not assert sucessuflly for the interface coolor.

 ### assginment to interface with concrete value or another interface